Step-by-Step Guide How To Raise Seeds Successfully

 The next step is to mix the seed start mixture with water.
 The standard for successful mixing is that:

-After squeezing in the hand, the mixture should be kept together and no water dripping out.
-If there is water droplets, it means too much water.
+After squeezing it in your hand, the mixture should hold together and no water should drip out.
+If there are water droplets, it means there is too much water.
 If it crumbles, it means you should continue to add water to it.

 5. Light.

-If raising seeds indoors, natural light or fluorescence is the best choice.
-Some seeds need to germinate in darknes, so you need to check seed packet for specific instructions.
+If you’re raising seeds indoors, natural light or fluorescent light is the best choice.
+Some seeds need to germinate in darkness, so you need to check the seed packet for specific instructions.

 DIY PVC Pipe Grow Light for Seed Starting: